Jenny Stalnaker, her husband, and their 3-year-old child Townes spend a good two hours cleaning their house every night before bed.

 The potential impacts of lead poisoning are frightening, but Pizon said he feels a lot of stories are being blown out of proportion when it comes to lead in drinking water.
 He knows not everyone shares his view.

 “Other people may take the evidence and show that we should be concerned because we know a certain level of lead does cause damage so any level of lead would cause damage," he said.
 "But I think there are bigger fish to fry, like worrying about lead paint in older homes than worrying about the tiny amount of lead in tap water, because it's probably meaningless.”

 Jenny Stalnaker fell in love with the original woodwork, horsehair plaster and hardwood floors in her house, all of which turned out to be coated with lead.
 These days she’s less focused on the house.

-“As a parent I just want to help him, I'm less concerned with what caused it," she said.
+“As a parent I just want to help [my child], I'm less concerned with what caused it," she said.
 "Certainly that would be nice to know and we may not ever know.”

 Townes’ 9-month-old brother isn’t old enough to get tested, but it’s coming up soon.

 “He’ll be tested at his one-year appointment," Stalnaker said.
 "All we can do is hope that the hours invested in cleaning have done something to get all the dust out of the house.”

 Her family recently received some good news: Townes’ lead levels have gone down.
 Their pediatrician, Dr. Udekwu remains vigilant; pushing prevention through cleaning and remediation, consistent follow up testing and an eye on the numbers.